vvzen/vvzen/README.md

 - 🎥💥 I'm a thinkerer by nature, currently working in the VFX industry as a Pipeline TD

 - 👨🏻‍🎨 My background is a mixed bag of Humanities and Computer Science that finds its peak in Computational Arts.
-As you've guessed, computer code to me it's much more that just instructions for machines
+Computer code to me it's much more than just instructions for machines.

 - 🦀 Rust and a good shell (zsh, bash, fish..) are my dearest friends right now.
 In the past I also hung out with C++/JS/Java (in decreasing order of love)